 Hopefully this information helped you narrow down which social media platforms are best for your business.
 However, if you’re like most business owners, you probably still feel a bit overwhelmed.
 Don’t worry, we can help!

 Discover Bradenton Marketing offers done-for-you social media marketing that will allow you to step away from it altogether and focus on the things you do best.
-If you’re budget-conscious or prefer more control, consider our guided social media package.
-This allows you to promote your business on the top four social media platforms (Facebook, Instagram, Twitter, LinkedIn) with custom branded content – starting at just $150 a month!
-Check out our Guided Social Media page for more information.
-Don’t hesitate to contact us with any questions.
+Check out our site for more info. or contact us today to schedule a personalized consultation for free!